Tanq16/cli-productivity-suite/README.md

 This script installs the following -
 1. Zsh.
 2. OH-MY-ZSH custom shell with Powerlevel10k theme.
+3. Fuzzy finder for awesome productivity.
 3. Syntax highlighting for command line.
 4. Auto-completion on command line.
 5. Color scheme that looks good on dark terminals.

 ## Post Installation
 If the prompt looks funny or as unintended or options for lock, debian logo, etc. were not visible, please change font of the terminal you use to a powerline-font.
-Best recommendation from me - Ubuntu Mono Powerline Derivative.
+Best recommendation from me - FiraCode Nerd Font, Ubuntu Mono Powerline Derivative.

 To install from repositories on debian systems, use
 ```bash